njh/ruby-em-mqtt-sn/README.md

 This gem adds MQTT-SN (MQTT For Sensor Networks) protocol support to EventMachine, an event-processing library for Ruby.

-It also includes a MQTT-SN gateway, to connect MQTT-SN clients to a standard [MQTT] broker.
+It also includes a MQTT-SN gateway, to connect MQTT-SN clients to a standard [MQTT] server.

     Usage: em-mqtt-sn-gateway [options]